 In the early 1870s, the electric motors used in traction did not give profitable results.
 But the invention of the series motor had brought much convenience in this field.
 Due to its performance that it can produce high starting torque.
-This advantage of producing high starting torque is also used the railways where the locomotives can be easily moved forward.
+This advantage of producing high starting torque has also used the railways where the locomotives can be easily moved forward.
 In time, a process has also been discovered to use the technology regenerating power by the use of a series motor.
 In this article, we shall discuss what is a DC series motor, its definition, construction, working, circuit diagram, characteristic relationships between speed-torque and speed-current, speed control, and applications.

 What is DC Series Motor?